-Our mission in our yoga retreats in Malaga, Spain is to teach yoga to the students individually as part of a group, using the ashtanga yoga method which is characterized by its therapeutic and progressive set sequences of postures.
-Giving the participants of the retreats the chance to learn this practice of ashtanga yoga whether they are beginner or advance, according to their ability.
+Our mission as yoga instructors is to teach yoga to the students individually as part of a group, using the ashtanga yoga method which is characterized by its therapeutic and progressive set sequences of postures.
+Giving everyone the chance to learn this practice of ashtanga yoga whether they are beginner or advance.
 We believe in going deeper in the yoga poses instead of going faster and doing more.

 Please note that we do not teach mysore style, which is the traditional way to learn ashtanga yoga.
 We teach the class as a led yoga class, following the poses from the primary series but explaining the poses with more detail, so the pace is slower, giving you the time to get all the extra breath you could need to achieve the posture in a correct and safe way to prevent injuries.

+After the private yoga class you will be able to understand the connection between the breath and the movement, which is know as Vinyasa.
+For each movement, there is one breath, and the combination of the asanas with movement and breath will create heat to make your body sweat, and more flexible.
 If you have been practicing Power Yoga or Vinyasa Flow for several years, you will recognize many of the poses, but you will create an strong foundation to start building your own yoga practice at home, or perhaps joining a mysore program in your city.
-And if you are a total beginner in yoga this is a great introduction thanks to all the detail that the teachers give to every pose.
-You will be able to follow any ashtanga yoga class wherever you go, since each class follows this same sequence of poses.
+And if you are a total beginner in yoga this is a great introduction.

 Ashtanga means “eight-limbed,” and traditionally the term refers to a yoga practice that includes all eight limbs: yama, niyama, asana, pranayama, pratyahara, dharana, dhyana, and samadhi.
 You will discover how throught the practice of ashtanga yoga in the mat you will experience not only the asana as a limb but all the other limbs together to complete a yoga philosophy.